St. John Climacus's Orthodox Church, Warsaw: Construction

-1915-1939
+1915–1939

 In 1915, all Orthodox priests working in Warsaw were evacuated, and therefore the church was closed.
 It was looked after by Nikanor Skibin.

-In 1919 Father Antoni Rudlewski came to Warsaw from Łódź to become pastor at the Church of the Holy Trinity in Podwale (Cerkiew Świętej Trójcy na Podwalu) and to regularly celebrate mass there.
+In 1919, Father Antoni Rudlewski came to Warsaw from Łódź to become pastor at the Church of the Holy Trinity in Podwale (Cerkiew Świętej Trójcy na Podwalu) and to regularly celebrate mass there.
 At his request, Father Jan Kowalenko also came to Warsaw and he took care of the church in Wola.
 At his initiative, the bell tower was erected in 1931 (the bells weigh 354 kg).
-Due to the return of some churches to Catholic ownership and others being demolished after the Russians left, the church in Wola became - along with the St. Mary Magdalene Cathedral in Praga - one of two free-standing Orthodox churches remaining in Warsaw.
+Due to the return of some churches to Catholic ownership and others being demolished after the Russians left, the church in Wola became – along with the St. Mary Magdalene Cathedral in Praga – one of two free-standing Orthodox churches remaining in Warsaw.

 In 1923, the murdered Metropolitan of Warsaw, Jerzy Jaroszewski, was buried in the church.

 World War II

 The church, especially its lower part, was often used as a refuge for civilians during the defence of Warsaw in September 1939.
+The church also served as a hiding place for the civilian population during the Warsaw Uprising.

-On August 5, 1944, during the Wola massacre, the pastor Archimandrite Teofan (Protasiewicz) and one of his priests, Father Antoni Kaliszewicz and his family were killed.
-German troops also murdered the children of the Orthodox orphanage run by the parish, its employees and dozens of people from the nearby neighbourhood hiding in the lower part of the church.
+On August 5, 1944, during the Wola massacre, the pastor Archimandrite Teofan (Protasiewicz) and one of his priests, Father Antoni Kaliszewicz and his family were killed there.
+German troops also murdered the children of the Orthodox orphanage run by the parish, its employees, and dozens of people from the nearby neighbourhood hiding in the lower part of the church, and burned their bodies.
 A mass grave of children and staff of the orphanage is located at the church on Wolska Street.

+German soldiers repeatedly took part in acts of vandalism, including stealing the church's bells.
 After these events, the church was abandoned and remained unattended until January 1945.
-German soldiers repeatedly took part in acts of vandalism, including stealing the church's bells.
-The church also served as a hiding place for the civilian population during the Warsaw Uprising.